jsphkhan/react-gist-demo/README.md

 * bootstrap css (4.1.3): For styling and basic layout.
 * react-router-dom (4.3.1): For routing between the search results screen and the detail screen.
 * redux, react-redux: For data state management.
-* redux-thunk: redux middleware library to asynchronously dispatch actions.
+* redux-thunk: redux middleware library to dispatch asynchronous actions.
 * For api calls I am using the fetch() method, which returns a Promise.

 ## Getting Started and Installing